belzecue/Terrain3D_wiki/Importing-&-Exporting-Data.md

 8) Click `Run import` and wait.
 If you have the console open, and the Terrain `debug_level` set to `debug`, you'll see progress or errors.

+Notes:
+* You can import several times into the larger 16k x 16k world by specifying different locations.
+* Each time you import, it will overwrite the height, control and color for the section you imported.
+So if you specify only the heightmap and leave control/color blank, it will erase any control/color data in that region.

 ## How To Export Data

 Start with steps 1-3 above.